Waleed-Almousa/AI-Programming-Projects/README.md

 # AI-Programming-Projects
 A collection of AI programming projects I completed during my intro to AI course Spring of 2024.

+Each Folder includes A pdf file which covers the project objectives and overview.

 Topics covered in this course include:

 Machine Learning and Artificial Intelligence: